Heat leads entering fourth but loses to Westbrook-led Thunder

 And here’s a jarring stat: While Miami was a solid 13 for 30 on three-pointers, Miami shot just 21 for 57 on twos.

+"They have speed and quickness and length,” Spoelstra said when asked about the Heat’s offensive struggles in the basket area Friday.
+“So your window close a little bit faster.
+We have the ability to finish layups.
+That might have been the difference, their ability to make layups consistently throughout the course of the game where we missed some point-blank ones.”

+Defensively, Miami allowed 41 points in the fourth quarter and Johnson said “we can never allow 40 plus points in a quarter.
+That's not Miami Heat basketball.”

-Dwyane Wade returned after missing five games with a strained hamstring with swished his first basket, a 22-footer, and finished with seven points on 3 for 8 shooting
+Dwyane Wade returned after missing five games with a strained hamstring and swished his first shot, a 22-footer, and finished with seven points on 3 for 9 shooting

 Steven Adams, who entered 13th in the league in rebounding at 8.7 per game, not only pounded the glass with 12 boards but also scored 24.